IAAA-Lab/U2G/GeoPackage/geopackage-encoding-rule.md

 Within INSPIRE, this encoding rule can be used to encode large datasets from several, complex themes without information loss in a single, portable file.
 Any tool able to access to SQLite database can access and update attribute data within a GeoPackage.
 ArcGIS, QGIS, FME, GeoTools are desktop and server tools that implement the GeoPackage Encoding Standard and provide access to GeoPackages.
-GDAL (C/C++/Python) and NGA GeoPackage Libraries (Java/Objective-C/JavaScript) and SDK (Android/iOS/Web) can be used for storing and access data from GeoPackages in Destop, server and mobile environments.
+GDAL (C/C++/Python) and NGA GeoPackage Libraries (Java/Objective-C/JavaScript) and SDK (Android/iOS/Web) can be used for storing and access data from GeoPackages in Desktop, server and mobile environments.

 ## Scope